thomasravetto/file_reader/README.md

 - src/ - Contains source code.
 - dist/ - Contains compiled JS code.
-- tests/ - Contains unit tests.
+- dist/tests/ - Contains unit tests.

+## Design pattern

+The application uses the Singleton pattern for the FileReader class and the Factory pattern for the TextAnalyser class.